 Shaping the ultimate travel experience, the United States is a patchwork of colorful states.
 Ascend high above the clouds in the towering Rockies, or enter the world’s longest cave system in Kentucky.
 Play on beaches of pure quartz sand in Florida, or live your best life in one of the USA’s many captivating cities.

-You could go on forever about all the epic things to do in the USA, but that would be an overwhelming intro.
-Showcasing top destinations and experiences across America, this is the ultimate USA travel guide.
+You could go on almost forever about all the epic things to do on offer, but that would be an overwhelming intro.
+Instead, let’s dive straight into the best travel experiences across the USA.

 USA travel guide

 The United States is formed by 50 states, each with its own unique features.
-With something in store for every traveler out there, let’s have a look at the awe-inspiring USA regions.
+Discover your favorite USA region.

 - Florida – Fringed by beautiful white beaches and dotted with swaying palm trees, Florida is synonymous with vacation.
 Taking full advantage of its tropical setting, South Florida’s endless summer means beach days even in winter.
 Your toughest choice here is: Should you pick the Atlantic or Gulf side?